Standardizing Laravel Applications at Northwestern University

 What "Production-Ready" Means at Northwestern

-⚡ Rapid Admin Development - Building admin interfaces consumes disproportionate development time.
+Rapid Admin Development - Building admin interfaces consumes disproportionate development time.
 User management screens, role editors, audit log viewers, and analytics dashboards are table stakes, but they provide no competitive differentiation.
 The faster we can build these, the more time we spend on actual features.

-These requirements shaped every architectural decision I made in the starter kit.
+Collectively, these requirements shaped every architectural decision I made in the starter kit.

 The Northwestern Laravel Starter